-Formula for Calculating the Taxable Income in China
+The Formula for Calculating the Taxable Income in China

-A business’s taxable income amounts to the gross income that remains after debiting the expenses, losses and depreciation costs.
+A business’s taxable income amounts to the gross income that remains after debiting the expenses, losses, and depreciation costs.
 Hence, the formula for calculating the taxable income is:

 Taxable Income = Total Income – (Non-taxable income + Exempted Income + Expenses + Depreciation costs + Losses)